Old pesticides

 How to protect yourself?

-Always wear nitrile gloves, a lab coat, and a FFP3 mask when handling objects that have been treated with naphtalene, or when opening up display cases in wich objects treated with naphthalene were kept en where the smell can therefore still linger.
+Always wear nitrile gloves, a lab coat, and an FFP3 mask when handling objects treated with naphthalene, or when opening display cases containing objects treated with naphthalene and where the substance can therefore still linger.